How to Remove Seed Coat from Seedlings (Helmet Heads)

 Helmet head on pepper seedling.

-For this reason, it is essential that you remove the seed coat that is stuck from the plants ASAP!
+For this reason, it is essential that you remove the seed coat that is stuck on the plants quickly.
 If the cotyledons do not receive light, the plant will likely not make it.

-We take preventative measures to help reduce the number of seed coats that get stuck, but without fail, we always get a few each year.
+I take preventative measures to help reduce the number of seed coats that get stuck in the first place.
+But without fail, I always get a few each year.
 So let’s talk about how to remove the seed husks safely.

 Removing the Seed Coat